NuGet/Home/designs/DotNet-Sources-Support.md

 Improvement: target first config file found, not just one with PackageSources - [#1589](https://github.com/NuGet/Home/issues/1589)
 Improvement: if config file is not found, create one.
 Improvement: tell which config it was added to.
+  ANDY: really important when config isn't specified.

 Spec: where do credentials get written down? is that good? should there be another flag to control? (looks like -configfile will write the source and the creds in the file pointed to????)
+   Anand: likes that behavior.
+   Others: ??
+   Perhaps we ask nuget cabal
+   Andy: do we do it via docs...2 steps...

+Anand: wants 'dotnet nuget add source https://foo.com' to work.

 ### Usage: dotnet nuget update source [options]